-Take Back! hosted by yours truly . . . is a one hour political, arts and public affairs program on Marin Television (cmcm.tv) in conversation with our thinkers of today, with emphasis on our local heroes, to discuss how to challenge and reshape American ideals and values.
-The program will introduce artists, intellectuals, comedians, writers, business leaders and more to foster a positive message of change and inspiration.
-We will get deep, and we will laugh at the absurdity of being human too!
+Take Back! hosted by yours truly . . . is a one hour political, arts and public affairs program on Marin Television (cmcm.tv) in conversation with our thinkers of today to discuss how to challenge and reshape American ideals and values.
+The program introduces artists, intellectuals, comedians, writers, business leaders and more to foster a positive message of change and inspiration.
+We aim to get deep, and laugh at the absurdity of being human too!

 Time to thaw out those minds and get back to thinking, feeling, believing and creating!
 Let’s talk how to rise to a higher level and become filled with purpose to help change our world around.
 The next generation is counting on us!